janklab/janklab-core/doc/Goals.md

 # Goals

-These are the goals guiding Janklab's development.
+These are the goals guiding Janklab’s development.
 In addition to goals, we explicitly define non-goals, the things we are willing to give up in order to achieve our goals.
 Engineering is all about trade-offs.

 ## Goals